How we inspect and prosecute

 How to appeal against a decision

 If your licence application is refused, you are able to request a review of your case before submitting a full appeal.
-You can provide further information to correct any factual errors that you believe the GLA has made when making its decision.
+You can provide further information to correct any factual errors that you believe the GLAA has made when making its decision.
 This must be made within 10 days.
 This only applies to licence refusals and not licence revocations where a full appeal must be made.
 Read our appeals page for further information.

 Find out more...

-Inspection information sheet: The inspection process explained
+Inspection information: The inspection process explained

-Licensing decision policy: The decision process explained
+Licence decision policy: The decision process explained

 Revocations: Information on revoked licences

 Licensing standards: The conditions that must be met to qualify for a licence

 Code of practice on compliance, enforcement, labour market and modern slavery investigations: Guidance on compliance / enforcement